Junctional epidermolysis bullosa (veterinary medicine)

 Junctional epidermolysis bullosa (JEB) is an inherited disorder that is also known as red foot disease or hairless foal syndrome.
 JEB is the result of a genetic mutation that inhibits protein production that is essential for skin adhesion.
 Therefore, tissues, such as skin and mouth epithelia, are affected.
 Blisters form over the entire body causing pain and discomfort, and open sores leave newborn foals highly susceptible to secondary infection.
 The condition can be categorized into two types of mutations: JEB1 and JEB2.
 JEB1 is found in Belgian Draft horses, as well as other related Draft breeds.
 In contrast, JEB2 is found in American Saddlebred horses.

 Breeds affected

-JEB has documented in Belgian drafts, American Cream Draft, Breton drafts, Comtois, and American Saddlebreds.
+JEB has been documented in Belgian drafts, American Cream Draft, Breton drafts, Comtois, and American Saddlebreds.
 Of these horses, 12% of Belgians and 4% of Saddlebreds are thought to carry the disorder.

 Humans

 JEB also affects the human population.
 Symptoms are closely related to those that are seen in horses.
 Blisters occur over a large portion of the body and are very susceptible to agitation.
 There are other symptoms associated, such as alopecia (hair loss), abnormalities of fingernails and toenails, and joint deformities.

 Children born with JEB may not live past the first year of age if the condition is severe enough.
 Other children that have a less severe case of JEB may live a normal lifespan.